Set4now/Kubernetes-logging-solution/Readme.md

 kubectl create -f fluent-bit-config.yaml -f fluent-bit-daemonset.yaml

 ```
-4.Now deploy our add as a pod or deployment.
+4.Now deploy our app as a pod or deployment.
 ```